 Parliamentary Committees are appointed by the Parliament and have a formal remit within the Parliamentary process.
 These can be stand-alone road safety committees, or transport committees which give high priority to road safety.
 They usually comprise around 8-10 Parliamentarians from all parties.
-For example, the Joint Standing Committee on Road Safety in Victoria, Australia and the Swedish Parliament's Transport Committee.
+E.g. the Joint Standing Committee on Road Safety in Victoria, Australia and the Swedish Parliament's Transport Committee.

-Parliamentary Groups are usually registered with Parliament, have to conform to certain rules, but they are not formally part of Parliament.
-They comprise Parliamentarians from all parties, road safety experts and representatives from a range of organisations.
+Parliamentary Groups are usually registered with Parliament, have to conform to certain parties, road safety experts and representatives from a range of organisations.
 E.g. the British Parliamentary Advisory Council for Transport Safety (PACTS)